Henry III of England: Poitou and the Lusignans

-In 1241, the barons in Poitou, including Henry's step-father Hugh de Lusignan, rebelled against the rule of Louis of France.
+In 1241 the barons in Poitou, including Henry's step-father Hugh de Lusignan, rebelled against the rule of Louis of France.
 The rebels had counted on aid from Henry, but he lacked domestic support and was slow to mobilise an army, not arriving in France until the next summer.
 His campaign was hesitant and was further undermined by Hugh switching sides and returning to support Louis.
-On 20 May Henry's army was surrounded by the French at Taillebourg.
+On 21–22 July 1242 Henry's army was surrounded by the French at Taillebourg.
 Henry's brother Richard persuaded the French to delay their attack and the King took the opportunity to escape to Bordeaux.

-Simon de Montfort, who fought a successful rearguard action during the withdrawal, was furious with the King's incompetence and told Henry that he should be locked up like the 10th-century Carolingian king Charles the Simple.
+Simon de Montfort, who fought a successful rearguard action during the withdrawal, was furious with the King's actions and told Henry that he should be locked up like the 10th-century Carolingian king Charles the Simple.
 The Poitou rebellion collapsed and Henry entered into a fresh five-year truce.
 His campaign had been a disastrous failure and had cost over £80,000.

 In the aftermath of the revolt, French power extended throughout Poitou, threatening the interests of the Lusignan family.
-In 1247 Henry encouraged his relatives to travel to England, where they were rewarded with large estates, largely at the expense of the English barons.
+In 1247, Henry encouraged his relatives to travel to England, where they were rewarded with large estates, largely at the expense of the English barons.
 More Poitevins followed, until around 100 had settled in England, around two-thirds of them being granted substantial incomes worth £66 or more by Henry.
-Henry encouraged some to help him on the continent; others acted as mercenaries and diplomatic agents, or fought on Henry's behalf in European campaigns.
+Henry encouraged some to help him on the continent; others acted as mercenaries and diplomatic agents or fought on Henry's behalf in European campaigns.
 Many were given estates along the contested Welsh Marches, or in Ireland, where they protected the frontiers.
 For Henry, the community was an important symbol of his hopes to one day reconquer Poitou and the rest of his French lands, and many of the Lusignans became close friends with his son Edward.

 The presence of Henry's extended family in England proved controversial.
-Concerns were raised by contemporary chroniclers – especially in works of Roger de Wendover and Matthew Paris – about the number of foreigners in England and historian Martin Aurell notes the xenophobic overtones of their commentary.
+Concerns were raised by contemporary chroniclers – especially in the works of Roger de Wendover and Matthew Paris – about the number of foreigners in England and historian Martin Aurell notes the xenophobic overtones of their commentary.
 The term "Poitevins" became loosely applied to this grouping, although many came from Anjou and other parts of France, and by the 1250s there was a fierce rivalry between the relatively well established Savoyards and the newly arrived Poitevins.
 The Lusignans began to break the law with impunity, pursuing personal grievances against other barons and the Savoyards, and Henry took little or no action to restrain them.
 By 1258, the general dislike of the Poitevins had turned into hatred, with Simon de Montfort one of their strongest critics.